skybainiao/Sep6GMD/README.md

 All scripts are written by ourselves.
-We use a lot of assets, but only a small part, such as prefabs of game characters, background music of the game, game maps, prefabs of guns and bullets.
+We use assets from assets store, but only a small part, such as prefabs of game characters, background music of the game, game maps, prefabs of guns and bullets.

 What we used from Asset Store: